patrickfrey/mewa/doc/errorcodes.md

 + **#555**   _Start symbol defined on the left side of more than one rule of the grammar definition_
 + **#556**   _The grammar definition is empty_

-## Errors due to Conflicts in Grammar Definition
+## Conflicts in Grammar Definition
 + **#557**   _Priority definition conflict in the grammar definition_
 + **#558**   _No accept states in the grammar definition_
 + **#561**   _SHIFT/REDUCE conflict in the grammar definition_